TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/19 - Psalms/Psalms 65/Psalms 65.7.md

 ---

-Who stilleth the roaring of the seas, The roaring of their waves, And the tumult of the peoples.
+who stills the roaring of the seas, the roaring of their waves, and the turmoil of the nations.